 The color, smell and quantity of your pee could disclose a lot about your overall health.
 Although taking oral medication and supplements could alter your urine color, here’s a list of urine color and their possible meanings.

 Transparent/no color: This could mean you drink a lot of water.
 The recommended amount of water to drink every day is 8 glasses which is about 2 litres.

 Transparent yellow to pale gold: This is the normal pee color and you have nothing to worry about.

 Dark yellow/honey color: This shows that the body lacks enough water.

-Syrup brown or color color: This could be caused by antibiotics and laxatives.
+Syrup brown color: This could be caused by antibiotics and laxatives.
 Muscle injury from excess exercise could also result to this.

 Green: Some food dyes could make the urine produce a greenish color.
 Green urine can sometimes occur because of a urinary tract infection caused by Pseudomonas bacteria.

 Orange color: This could be a problem indicating dehydration and if the urine color is still the same after drinking enough water, visit the doctor as this could be possible liver or bile problems.

 Foamy/frizzy: There could be possible kidney problems if the urine appears too foamy or cloudy.
 This could also mean excess protein in the body.